fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_2.md

 4. Install something into the site-packages directory of your Python installation that was used to call pip.

-This is a gross understatement of what pip does—it also does cool stuff like setting up scripts defined by the package, wheel caching, and more.

-As mentioned, each installation of Python has its own version of pip tied to it.
-If you’re using virtual environments, pip and python are automatically linked to whichever Python version you specified when creating the virtual environ- ment.
-If you aren’t using virtual environments, and you have multiple Python versions installed, such as python3.5 and python3.6, you will probably want to use python3.5-m pip or python3.6-m pip instead of pip directly.
-It works just the same.
-(For the examples in this appendix, I assume you are using virtual environments so that pip works just fine as-is.)

 To check the version of pip and which version of Python it’s tied to, use pip --
 version: